 Dilutive shares outstanding consist of exercisable stock options whose strike prices were less than the quarterly average closing price of the Company's common stock.
-At both March 31, 2024 and March 31, 2023, there were 20 exercisable stock options, with a potentially dilutive effect.
-However their strike prices were higher than the quarterly average closing price of the Company's common stock and thus, excluded from diluted shares outstanding.
+At both March 31, 2024 June 30, 2024 and March 31, 2023 June 30, 2023, there were 20 and 40 exercisable stock options, respectively, with a potentially dilutive effect.
+However their strike prices were higher than the quarterly and annual average closing price prices of the Company's common stock and thus, excluded from diluted shares outstanding.